Master of Engineering Management

 With communication, planning, interpersonal, management, and leadership skills, you will be able to collaborate with people across multiple disciplines.

-For the full entry requirements, see the Regulations for the Master of Engineering Management or use the admission requirements checker.
+For the full degree requirements, see the Regulations for the Master of Engineering Management.

 MEM graduates have integrated technical and business skills, real-world project experience, and are connected with industry professionals.
 You could find work in engineering firms, consultancies, product manufacturers, government ministries, or start your own business.